-…this (MPEG file).
 It’s the closest audio representation of the quantum avalanche effect that we could make.
-A Zener diode was sampled at 50kSa/s using an 8 bit oscilloscope.
+The sound of actual electrons bumping together.
+A Zener diode was sampled at 50 kSa/s using an 8 bit oscilloscope.
 That data was then converted to an unsigned 8 bit PCM file with no volume changes whatsoever.
-The only change we were forced to make was to marginally down sample to a standard 44kHz when exporting the data as
+The only change we were forced to make was to marginally down sample to a standard 44.1 kHz when exporting the data as

 Notice the close similarity with the original oscilloscope trace halfway down this page.
-Also notice the virtually white noise spectrogram below.
-Although forced resampling to 44kHz will have reduced the bandwidth to somewhat less than 22kHz.
+Also notice the almost (but not quite) white noise spectrogram below.

 Looking at the wider frequency domain, we find a continuous but messy mash up of frequencies out to 500 kHz as suggested below:-

 Some of the complexity of the above chart is due to the sawtooth shape of the Avalanche signal.
 Sawtooths have a complex Fourier transform running into even and odd harmonics ad infinitum.